-The total resource for the C and D zones using cut grades contains 2.1 million tons at an average grade of 0.34 opt gold, containing over 700,000 ounces of gold.
-This is comprised of an Indicated resource containing 892,000 tons grading 0.32 opt gold (285,700 ounces of gold) and an Inferred resource containing 1.19 million tons grading 0.35 opt gold (423,000 ounces of gold).
+The MRDI scoping study evaluated the underground mine development of only the C and D zones and ESTIMATED an Indicated resource containing 892,000 tons grading 0.32 opt gold (285,700 ounces of gold) and an Inferred resource containing 1.19 million tons grading 0.35 opt gold (423,000 ounces of gold).

-This resource contains a diluted, recoverable resource included in the mine design plan of 827,400 tons at a cut and capped grade of 0.56 opt gold (459,500 ounces gold).
+Within the above mentioned resource MRDI, on a preliminary basis, evaluated the economics of mining mineralized material which is most available to underground workings from a portal site at the North end of the open pit.
+MRDI estimated a diluted, recoverable resource included in the mine design plan of 827,400 tons at a cut and capped grade of 0.56 opt gold (459,500 ounces gold).

-To study this diluted, recoverable resource included in the mine design plan, economic mining cut-off grades were based on a gold price of \$300 per ounce, a milling recovery of 90% and estimates of operating costs were determined for each zone and varied from about 0.25 to 0.30 opt gold.
+To study this diluted, recoverable resource included in the mine design plan, economic mining cut-off grades were based on a gold price of \$300 per ounce, a milling recovery of 90 percent and estimates of operating costs were determined for each zone and varied from about 0.25 to 0.30 opt gold.
 A planned daily processing rate of 520 tons per day was used.
 The resources available for mining are based on the material within a geologic grade envelope of 0.10 opt gold and greater, and having overall diluted grades greater than the calculate cut-off grades.
-The resource for each zone has been factored for 95% mining recovery and 10% mining dilution at a grade of 0.08 opt gold.
+The resource for each zone has been factored for 95 percent mining recovery and 10 percent mining dilution at a grade of 0.08 opt gold.
 Material excluded from the mining plan includes that with diluted grades less than 0.25 opt gold, totaling about 474,000 tons at a grade of 0.183 opt gold, and that in the hanging wall zones which is based on limited drill hole data and totals about 105,000 tons at a grade of 0.998 opt gold.

 MRDI designed a 520 ton per day underground mine plan at the scoping level for the C and D zones.
 The plan is based on selective drift and fill mining from a decline developed from the base of the open-pit.
 The mill design incorporates crushing and grinding circuits, a gravity concentrator and cyaninde tank leaching with Carbon-in-Pulp gold recovery.
-A 90% gold recovery has been assumed on the basis of Cyprus historical data.
+A 90 percent gold recovery has been assumed on the basis of Cyprus historical data.

-Capital costs are estimated at US\$22.54 million, including direct costs of US\$14.67 million and indirect costs of US\$7.87 million.
-The average mine life operating costs is estimated to be US\$74.52 per ton of ore processed.
+Capital cost was estimated at US\$22.5 million, including direct costs of US\$14.7 million and indirect costs of US\$7.8 million.
+The average mine life operating cost is estimated to be US\$74.52 per ton of ore processed.
 This total includes mining costs of US\$39.64 per ton, processing costs of US\$25.21 per ton and General and Administrative costs of US\$9.67 per ton.
 Annual gold production in year one is forecast to be 156,000 ounces and 72,000 ounces in years two to five.
 A pre-tax cash flow analysis of the proposed mine development, assuming a gold price of US\$300 per ounce, indicates the following estimated project economics:

-Cumulative Cash Flow US\$ 32 million Net Present Value @ 10% discount US\$ 18 million
+• Cumulative Cash Flow US\$ 32 million

+• Net Present Value @ 10 percent discount US\$ 18 million

-Discounted Cash Flow Rate of Return 45.4% Capital Payback 1.2 years
+• Discounted Cash Flow Rate of Return 45.4 percent

+• Capital Payback 1.2 years